Clinical Coordinator Visa Sponsorship Jobs in New York

 Which companies sponsor visas for clinical coordinators in New York?

 Large health systems with established HR and legal infrastructure are the most consistent sponsors.
-NewYork-Presbyterian, Mount Sinai Health System, NYC Health + Hospitals, Memorial Sloan Kettering Cancer Center, and Northwell Health have all filed H-1B petitions for clinical and research coordination roles.
+NewYork-Presbyterian, Mount Sinai Health System, NYC Health + Hospitals, Memorial Sloan Kettering Cancer Center, and Northwell Health have all filed H-1B visa petitions for clinical and research coordination roles.
 Academic medical centers affiliated with Columbia, Cornell, and NYU also sponsor regularly, particularly for roles tied to clinical research or grant-funded programs.

 Which visa types are most common for clinical coordinator roles in New York?

 The H-1B is the most common visa for clinical coordinator roles, provided the position requires a bachelor's degree in a specific field such as nursing, health sciences, or a clinical discipline.
 J-1 visas are used at some teaching hospitals for research-focused coordinators.
-Candidates with an O-1 may qualify if they have published research or national recognition in their field.
+Candidates with an O-1 visa may qualify if they have published research or national recognition in their field.
 Each category has different employer obligations and timelines.

 Which cities in New York have the most clinical coordinator sponsorship jobs?